kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $bold(C)$ is found by:
 + Represent each vector in the new basis as a coordinate in the old basis.
-+ These are now the columns of $cal(C)$.
++ These are now the columns of $bold(C)$.
 + Solve $bold(C tilde(x) = x)$
-+ The matrix can then be used to change the basis of any vector, as well as calculating the inverse (in case it is easier than finding a new suitable $cal(C)$)
++ The matrix can then be used to change the basis of any vector, as well as calculating the inverse (in case it is easier than finding a new suitable $bold(C)$)
 #figure(
   image("images/basis-change.png", width: 80%),
 ) <fig-basis-change>

+LTD: is $tilde(x)$ the point we want to transform in terms of the new basis?

 == Linear Transformations
 Useful resource: https://www.3blue1brown.com/lessons/abstract-vector-spaces